How to Keep Your Passport Safe While Traveling: 10 Best Tips

 Do not ever leave your passport with someone else not in your party.
 Full stop.

 Your passport is the property of the U.S. government, and it is illegal for anyone other than the passport holder or authorized government officials to retain it.
 This includes rental agencies or tour vendors.
 Always offer a different form of ID or a cash deposit instead.
-If they refuse, find another option, it’s not worth the risk.
+In the situation that they refuse, find another option.
+It’s not worth the risk.

 2. Always Keep it With You